lygjwy/DOS/README.md

 <p align="center">
   <a href="#get-started">Get Started</a> •
-  <a href="#acknowledgements">Acknowledgements</a> •
   <a href="#citation">Citation</a>
 </p>

 ## Get Started
 ### Overview
-This repository is an official PyTorch implementation of ICLR 2024 paper 'DOS: Diverse Outlier Sampling for Out-of-Distribution Detection'.
+This repository is an official PyTorch implementation of the ICLR 2024 paper 'DOS: Diverse Outlier Sampling for Out-of-Distribution Detection'.
 The illustration of our algorithm is shown as below:
 ![diagram](https://github.com/lygjwy/DOS/blob/main/diagram.png)

 ### Requirements